Skyscanner/turbolift/README.md

 It's dumb but it works.
 It doesn't scale well, though.
 Manually cloning and raising PRs against tens/hundreds of repositories is painful and boring.

 Turbolift essentially automates the boring parts and stays out of the way when it comes to actually making the changes.
-It automates forking, cloning, committing, and raising PRs en-masse, so that you can focus on the substance of the change.
+It automates cloning, committing, and raising PRs en-masse, so that you can focus on the substance of the change.

 > Historical note: Turbolift supersedes an internal system at Skyscanner named Codelift.
 Codelift was a centralised batch system, requiring changes to be scripted upfront and run overnight.
 While Codelift was useful, we have found that a decentralised, interactive tool is far easier and quicker for people to use in practice.